-Sudden Hearing Loss, You Should Treat it as a Medical Emergency
+Sudden Sensorineural Hearing Loss, You Should Treat it as a Medical Emergency

 Sudden Loss of Hearing, What You Need to Know

-Sudden Hearing Loss, What You Need To Know
+Sudden Sensorineural Hearing Loss (SSHL), What You Need To Know

 Not all sudden hearing losses are necessarily a really bad sign, the problem is that it could be, so therefore you should treat it as such.
-Sudden Sensorineural hearing loss (SSHL) appears to be on the rise and it should be treated as a medical emergency when it occurs.
-When any sudden onset hearing loss occurs, the faster you get treatment, the better the outcome may be for your hearing.
+Cases of Sudden Sensorineural Hearing Loss (SSHL), sometimes just called sudden deafness appear to be on the rise.
+SSHL is, and should be treated as a medical emergency when it occurs.
+When any sudden onset hearing loss occurs, the faster you get it checked, the better the outcome may be for your hearing.
 If it is SSHL, the faster you get treatment, the better it will be for your long term ability to hear.
-Sudden deafness could be conductive in nature, that's a problem with your middle ear or ear canal, not a problem with your cochlea (inner ear).
-So how will you know?
+Sudden deafness could be just a temporary conductive problem, that's a problem with your middle ear or ear canal, not a problem with your cochlea (inner ear).
+But how will you know?
 Is there a difference?
-The answers are, you may not be able to tell and while there are differences in symptoms, they can be very subtle.
+The answers are, you may not be able to tell and while there are some differences in symptoms, they can be very subtle.
 Let's talk about sudden hearing loss.

 If You Find The Information on This Page Helpful, Please Rate The Page

 Your Ratings allow us to understand if the info we provide is helpful

-Different types of Sudden Hearing Loss, What are They?
+The Two types of Sudden Deafness, What are They?

-A sudden sensorineural hearing loss tends to be just that, very little warning, just a sudden event.
+A sudden hearing loss tends to be just that, very little warning, just a sudden event.
 However, not all sudden deafness is sensorineural (inner ear related).
 There are two types of sudden hearing loss that may happen, they are:

 Sudden Conductive Hearing Loss